 Primary areas of investigation and work will be led by LT Leon Associates, a civil and environmental engineering firm, and will include:

 Thank you to the 75+ community members who attended the preliminary public informational session on April 20, 2023 at Baker Commons at Luther College, asking great questions and sharing important thoughts, concerns, considerations, and goals regarding the Upper and Lower Dams.
-Written comments submitted at the meeting were compiled and shared with all project partners.
-Additional public meetings will be held throughout the project.
+Written comments submitted at the meeting were compiled and shared with all project partners to support the development of preliminary conceptual mitigation designs.

 The Upper and Lower Dams were built on the Upper Iowa River (known at the time as the Oneota River) in the early 20th Century to help meet the rising demands for electric power in the Decorah area.
 The river’s fall, among the steepest in the country outside of mountain streams, helps explain the 34 mills and hydro-power sites that once existed within the Upper Iowa River basin in Winneshiek County.
 Power from the dams along the Upper Iowa River was transmitted to Decorah, Waukon, Lansing, Cresco, Postville, and many small villages and farms in between.